 - Masks should be worn if a person has mild symptoms of illness.

 Using the guidelines set out by the Ministry of Health and the BC Centre for Disease Control, staff work diligently to ensure safety protocols and measures are in place.
 Our district's communicable disease plan guides every aspect of school operations and detail what families, students and staff expect in schools and sites across the district.

-Our ventilation systems continue to be inspected quarterly, where our team does an overall physical inspection and changes the filters.
+Our ventilation systems continue to be inspected and maintained regularly with filter changes being undertaken a minimum of two times per year using MERV-13 filters wherever possible by our HVAC staff.
+HVAC staff manage the heating and ventilation systems at all district schools with extensive use of building automation and controls to ensure a high standard for indoor air quality for all students and staff.
 Families who have concerns over air quality or ventilation are encouraged to bring them forward to their school principal.
-Staff who have concerns should bring them forward to the Joint Occupational Health and Safety Committee.
+Staff who have concerns should bring them forward to the joint occupational health and safety committee,

 Rapid Antigen Testing